hash00x1/Aurora-Engineering-Challenge/README.md

 To test the model, adjust the "path"-parameter to your local copy of AURORA Challenge .json- training files and simply run the scripts.
 The code features no option to display graph-outputs in a non-IDE environment.
 This will need to be added in a future version.

-To observe the changing accuracy output between Linear Regression and Random Forest modelling, simply adjust the sample_size parameter for readFiles_2().
+To observe the changing accuracy output between Linear Regression and Random Forest modelling, simply adjust the sample_size parameter for readFiles().